 Despite the contraction of sales overall in 2020, aggregate online sales for auctions reached a record high of $12.4 billion, doubling in value from 2019, reports McAndrew.
 The share accounted for by online sales expanded from 9% of total sales by value in 2019 to 25% in 2020.

 According to Christie’s 2021 H1 results, online sales are up 178% USD on H1 2020 to £158.8 million (USD $222.7 million).
 This increase was no doubt buoyed by the landmark sale of Beeple’s Everydays, a digital collage with a unique NFT which sold for $69 million against a starting price of $100, setting the record for the most expensive work sold online.

-Dealers also benefited from the art market’s shift to e-commerce.
+Dealers also benefited from the art market’s shift to e-commerce or online art market.
 The Art Basel UBS report shows that the share of online sales for dealers, including art fair Online Viewing Rooms (OVRs), expanded threefold in 2020 to 39% from 13% in 2019.
 ‘Solo online-only presentations have yielded David Zwirner more than $20 million since April ,’ reports Elena Soboleva, online sales director at David Zwirner.

 Increased online activity also triggered an embrace of price transparency, a positive step forward for the once notoriously opaque art market.
 “Having a price visible to all audiences, not just VIP collectors, who were the only ones privy to that information in the past, moves the art world into a more open direction,” Soboleva told Artnet News in October.